QUALITY DECLARATION - SUMMARY

 The snapshot date for the annual Motor Vehicle Census is currently 31 January of the reference year.
 The statistics are generally released within 7 months of the snapshot being taken.

-The primary use of the MVC is as a frame for the Survey of Motor Vehicle Use (SMVU).
+The primary use of the Motor Vehicle Census is as a frame for the Survey of Motor Vehicle Use (SMVU).
 Editing of the data is designed to maximise data quality to the level required for the SMVU.
 The Motor Vehicle Census is collected as an administrative data by-product from the state and territory motor vehicle registries.
 The size of the registered motor vehicle fleet (over 18 million vehicles) dictates that quality assurance of each record is not possible.
 However, considerable effort is made by the ABS to improve data quality with consistency checks and comparisons.

 While the data are made available at a detailed level, the ABS is unable to guarantee that it is necessarily sufficient for all purposes for which it may be used .There is also some variation in the reporting from the Motor Vehicle Registries, and care should be taken when comparing data across jurisdictions.
 Data items where conversions of vehicles (eg. fuel type or reconfigurations) have occurred may not be accurately reported or recorded at the Registry.